ChristianJoohs/Argon2-passwordgenerator/README.md

 After that, the hashed password is copied to your clipboard, so that you can post it anywhere.
 After pressing enter again, the program overwrites your clipboard with something else (the link to the GitHub-repository of this program), so that you don't accidentally paste your password on your screen to see.

 It then terminates.

+## Acknowledgements
+Thanks to Hynek Schlawack for programming a Python version of Argon2 and helping me with some questions.
+In case all of this is horrible: I didn't tell him what I was doing with this code, so don't blame him.